10/24/2024

 Jean Marie Young

 Thank you and good morning, everyone.
 Before we begin, I'd like to remind everyone that during today's conference call, we will make statements relating to our business that will be considered forward-looking statements under federal securities laws, such as statements regarding the company's expected operating and financial performance for future periods, including guidance for future periods in 2024.
 These statements are based on the company's current expectations and reflect the company's views only as of today and should not be considered representative of the company's views as of any subsequent date.
 The company disclaims any obligation to update any forward-looking statements or outlook.
-Actual results for future periods may differ materially from those projected by these forward-looking statements due to a number of risks, uncertainties, and other factors.
-These material risks are summarized in the press release that we issued after market closed yesterday.
-Additional information about the material risks and other important factors that could potentially impact our financial performance and cause the actual results to differ materially from our expectations is discussed in our filing to the Securities and Exchange Commission, including our most recent annual report on Form Ted K where the fiscal year ended December 31st, 2023, and our quarterly reports and other documents that we have filed or may file with the SEC from time to time.
-We may also discuss non-GAAP results during this call and reconciliations of our GAAP results to non-GAAP results have been included in our press release.
+Actual results for future periods may differ materially from those projected by forward-looking statements due to a number of risks, uncertainties, and other factors.
+These material risks are summarized in the price reviews that we issued after market closed yesterday.
+Additional information about material risks and other important factors that could potentially impact our financial performance and cause actual results to differ materially from our expectations is discussed in our Filings and Securities and Exchange Commission, including our most recent annual report on Form 10-K for the fiscal year ended December 31, 2023, and our quarterly reports and other documents that we have filed or may file with the SEC from time to time.
+We may also discuss non-GAAP results during this call, and reconciliations of our GAAP results to non-GAAP results have been included in our press release.
 Our press release and our SEC filings are all available at the IR section of the website.
-Joining me today on the call is Dan Bernstein, President and CEO, Drew Twicks, CFO, and Lynn Hutkin, Vice President of Financial Reporting and Industry Relations.
+Joining me today on the call is Dan Bernstein, President and CEO, Drew Twick, CFO, and Lynn Hutkin, Vice President of Financial Reporting and Investor Relations.
 With that, I'd like to turn the call over to Dan.
 Dan?

 speaker